 The loss of a sibling hits especially close to home.
 The right words of condolence for the loss of a brother or sister may help comfort and buffer that loss a little.

 - Losing a sister/brother is like losing a piece of yourself, but there will come a time when your grief will lessen and you'll be able to focus on happier memories.
 Until then, know that I'm here for you.

 - No one can understand what it feels like to lose a sibling unless they've been through it.
 Whenever you feel lonely, let me be there for you, and I'll help you walk through the darkness and find the light again.

 - Nothing can replace your brother/sister, but fond memories can cut through the darkness like rays of sunshine.
 May the warmth of those rays warm your soul.

-Loss of an Infant
+Expressing Sorrow for the Loss of an Infant

 Share your sympathy with a grieving parent through this free-form verse.

 There are few things anyone can say to comfort the loss of an infant, but it might help to think of your baby this way...